How Long Does Cheese Last in the Fridge?

 Shelf life varies depending on the type of cheese.
 Here are some general guidelines for storing cheeses that are still unopened:

-• Hard cheeses like Cheddar, Parmesan and Gouda have a lower moisture content, which helps extend their shelf life.
 Hard cheeses that haven't been opened can last for several months and even up to a year when stored in the fridge.

-• Blue cheeses like Stilton, Roquefort and Gorgonzola can have a shelf life of several months when unopened if they're refrigerated properly.
+Blue cheeses like Stilton, Roquefort and Gorgonzola can have a shelf life of several months when unopened - If they're refrigerated properly.

-• Semi-hard cheeses like Swiss cheese also have a relatively long shelf life, often several months past their 'best by' date when kept in the refrigerator before opening.
+Semi-hard cheeses like Swiss cheese also have a relatively long shelf life, often several months past their 'best by' date when kept in the refrigerator before opening.

-• Soft cheeses such as Brie and Camembert have a shorter shelf life.
 Unopened, they typically last for a few weeks to a couple of months past their 'best by' date when refrigerated.

-• Fresh cheeses like cream cheese, ricotta and cottage cheese are highly perishable and usually last only a few weeks past their 'best by' date when stored in the refrigerator.
+Fresh cheeses like cream cheese, ricotta and cottage cheese are highly perishable and usually last only a few weeks past their 'best by' date when stored in the refrigerator.

 How long does Cheddar cheese last?

 Cheddar is the most popular cheese in the UK, so it's worth being familiar with how long it lasts.
-The shelf life will vary depending on whether it's unopened or opened.

 Unopened Cheddar cheese can last for several months to even a year or more past its 'best by' date when stored in the fridge.
-Waxed cheeses like our Black Bob Extra Mature Cheddar should be stored in the fridge to avoid the cheese swelling and cracking the wax.

-Once you open Cheddar cheese, exposure to air and potential bacterial contamination means the shelf life will decline considerably.
 When stored in the refrigerator in a wrapper or airtight manner, opened Cheddar cheese can last for a few weeks to a couple of months.

-The length of time that cheeses last in the fridge after opening depends largely on the type of cheese.
 Soft varieties spoil more quickly than hard varieties.
 As a rule, soft cheeses should last seven days in the fridge after opening, while hard cheeses should last three to four weeks.

 Here is a guide to some of the more popular types of cheeses, and how long they typically last in the fridge after they've been opened:

 Hard cheeses Opened hard cheeses like Cheddar, Gouda and Parmesan can last for a few weeks to a couple of months in the refrigerator.
-Store them in an airtight container or wrapped tightly in the coldest part of the fridge.
-Semi-hard cheeses like Swiss cheese, and blue cheeses like Stilton should also last for several weeks in the refrigerator.

 Soft cheeses Opened soft cheeses like Brie, goat's cheese, mozzarella and feta are more perishable and typically last for a week to a few weeks in the refrigerator.
-Opened fresh cheeses like ricotta and cottage cheese have an even shorter shelf life and are best consumed within a week or two of opening.

 Inspect hard cheeses that have been stored for any length of time for mould before eating, and cut off any spots.
-But discard soft cheeses and crumbled, shredded, or sliced cheeses (whether hard or soft) if you see signs of mould.

 How do you know if cheese has gone bad?

-Now that you know how long cheese should last, it's good to know the tell-tale signs of cheese that's gone bad.
 While 'best by' dates are guidelines for quality rather than safety if the cheese is past this date and exhibits signs of spoilage like the ones below, it's best to err on the side of caution and not consume it.

-Smell Cheese should typically have a characteristic smell related to its type, but if it smells sour, rancid, or like ammonia, it's a sign of spoilage.
+• Smell Cheese should typically have a characteristic smell related to its type, but if it smells sour, rancid, or like ammonia, it's a sign of spoilage.

-Mould Visible mould on cheese is a sign that it has spoiled.
+• Mould Visible mould on cheese is a sign that it has spoiled.
 For blue cheeses, the presence of blue mould is intentional and safe to eat.
 However, other types of mould on cheeses like Cheddar or Swiss are not safe.
 The affected portion should be cut off and thrown away.

-Texture Cheese that has gone bad may exhibit changes in texture, becoming overly dry, crumbly, or slimy.
+• Texture Cheese that has gone bad may exhibit changes in texture, becoming overly dry, crumbly, or slimy.

-Discolouration: Significant changes in colour, such as yellowing or browning, can indicate spoilage.
+• Discolouration: Significant changes in colour, such as yellowing or browning, can indicate spoilage.

-Taste Try a small amount of the cheese.
+• Taste Try a small amount of the cheese.
 If it has an off or sour flavour, it's likely spoiled and should not be consumed.

 It's important to note that white specks or crystallized patches on certain aged hard cheeses like Cheddar, Parmesan, and Gouda are normal and safe to eat.
-These spots are most likely not mould but calcium lactate crystals, which form when the lactic acid in cheese combines with calcium.

 Can expired cheese be eaten?

-Cheese comes with a 'best before' date, which is a guideline for quality, not safety.
 At the Cheshire Cheese Company, all our waxed cheeses typically have between one and six months as best before dates.
-These are guides only, and the lifetime of the cheese is much greater.

 So whether or not expired cheese can be safely eaten depends on several factors, including the type of cheese, how it has been stored, and the degree of spoilage.